-John E. Bates, former chair of the Lewis & Clark College Board of Trustees, and his wife, Susan, established this scholarship to encourage and support law students who are planning to pursue a career in business law, particularly with regard to securities law or securities litigation.
+John E. Bates, former chair of the Lewis & Clark College Board of Trustees, and his wife, Susan, established this scholarship to encourage and support law students who are planning to pursue a career in business law.

 About the Bates Family